-An example program with such a pattern is molecular dynamics simulation.
+An example program with such a pattern is molecular dynamics simulation where positions and forces for the molecules (or particles) are allocated in shared memory.
 The outermost loop iterates over discrete timesteps covering the period of time covered by the simulation.
 In each timestep, we need to do two things:

-- (1) For each particle (or molecule) in the simulated system, we compute the force on the particle exerted by every other particle in the system.
-The force between two particles is a function of the distance between the two particles (i.e., a function of the positions of the two particles, as computed during the previous time step see below).
-The total force on a given particle is the sum of the forces generated by all particles within the cutoff distance of the given particle. - (2) After the force on a particle is computed, its new position is computed using the force computed above and its old position computed in the previous timestep.
+(1) For each particle (or molecule) in the simulated system, we compute the force on the particle exerted by every other particle in the system.
+The force between two particles is a function of the distance between the two particles (i.e., a function of the positions of the two particles, as computed during the previous time step - see below).
+The total force on a given particle is the sum of the forces generated by all particles within the cutoff distance of the given particle.

+(2) After the force on a particle is computed, its new position is computed using the force computed above and its old position computed in the previous timestep.
 The new positions are then used as input for the next timestep.